symmetric monoidal (∞,1)-category of spectra

 By the counit is iso, hence has a unique 2-sided inverse; by triangle identities, and are both right inverses of , hence 2-sided inverses, hence they are equal.

-If is an adjunction with fully faithful, then the counit is iso. since where the last equivalence is since is full and faithful; hence by essential unicity of the representing object there is an iso .; let then the adjoint of this identity is the counit of the adjunction; since the hom objects correspond bijectively, the counit is an isomorphism.
+If is an adjunction with fully faithful, then the counit is iso.
+Since where the last equivalence holds since is full and faithful; hence by essential unicity of the representing object there is an iso ; let then the adjoint of this identity is the counit of the adjunction; since the hom objects correspond bijectively, the counit is an isomorphism.
 Hence the multiplication of the induced monad is also an iso.